tituslhy/acp/README.md

 ## Get Involved

-Join our [GitHub discussions](https://github.com/orgs/i-am-bee/discussions) to help shape this evolving standard and build the foundation for an open, interoperable agent ecosystem.
+Start a [GitHub Discussion](https://github.com/i-am-bee/acp/discussions) to help shape this evolving standard and build the foundation for an open, interoperable agent ecosystem.

 ## Maintainers